 When that completes, it will again go back to the splash screen.
-Quickly press ESC and Down Arrow together again, then press Down Arrow twice to highlight "SD update OS" (this loads FLASHO3.bin)and Enter to select it.
-This will take a couple minutes.
+Quickly press ESC and Down Arrow together again, then press Down Arrow twice to highlight "SD update OS" (this loads FLASHO3.bin) and Enter to select it.
+This will take a couple of minutes.

 When prompted, use the bottom yellow key on the right side to select English, then Enter.
 Use the + key on the left side to go up to the Yes check box, bottom right button to check the box, then - on the left twice to highlight Next> and bottom right again to select it. **